adrienconrath/conf/README.md

 * Switch indent style with :IndentStyle (indentation.vim)
 * -- to disable highlighting after a search
 * <space>-<up>/<down>/<left>/<right> to move between windows
+* Add ALE for linters and fixers
+* Add vim-fugitive.
+Run :Git <command> like :Git blame
+* :Gdiffsplit to compare working tree version with staged version